Sleep Medicine Fellowship

 - 7:30 am, every Thursday

 - Present challenging cases and discuss management options with clinical staff

 - Faculty present on a variety of topics

 - Best practices for managing a sleep center

 - Discuss the latest developments in sleep medicine

 - Faculty and fellows discuss sleep medicine over dinner

 Dedicated Staff with a Passion for Teaching

-Eleven core faculty lead the Sleep Medicine Fellowship, each holding staff positions at Hennepin Healthcare or the University of Minnesota-Fairview.
-In addition to clinical practice, research, and teaching in the Twin Cities, our faculty are nationally recognized for their work and activities within the field of sleep medicine.
+Eleven core faculty lead the Sleep Medicine Fellowship, each holding staff positions at Hennepin Healthcare, The Minneapolis VA Hospital, or the University of Minnesota-Fairview.
+Our faculty are nationally recognized for their work and activities within the field of sleep medicine.

 - Dr. Ranji Varghese, Medical Director, Minnesota Regional Sleep Disorders Center, Hennepin Healthcare